Baby Cribs Safety Standards

-- The baby should sleep in the same room as the parents, but not in the same bed.
+- The best place to sleep is in the same room with parents, but not in the same bed.

-- Remove bibs and necklaces from your babies neck, before putting your baby in the crib.
+- Remove bibs and necklaces from your baby’s neck, before putting your baby in the crib.

 - Keep a smoke-free zone around your baby.
 Not just for sleeping, always!

 - Do not over cloth your baby while sleeping.
-Baby should be warm, but not hot to the touch.
+Baby should be warm, but not too much because she can quickly be overheated.

 I am the founder of Baby’s Little Place.
 I’m a mom to the one-year-old daughter and I know how overwhelming could be when you are looking things and tips for a new baby, especially if you are a first-time parent.
 That’s why I set up this site…because I want to do something I am passionate about, as well as I want to help new parents and parents to be.